pycom/pycom-micropython-sigfox/docs/library/network.rst

     .. method:: wlan.isconnected()

-        In case of STA mode, returns ``True`` if connected to a WiFi access point and has a valid IP address.
+        In case of STA mode, returns ``True`` if connected to a wifi access point and has a valid IP address.
 In AP mode returns ``True`` when a station is connected.
 Returns ``False`` otherwise.